 On those occasions where a criminal indictment or information has not yet been filed, quick and effective action on behalf of the client can, and frequently does, make the difference as to whether formal charges are actually filed.
-On those occasions when an indictment or information has already been brought, that same level of investigative and legal effort must be applied in an effort to win the case at trial, or resolve it in the most favorable way possible.
+On those occasions when an indictment or information has already been brought, that same level of investigative and legal effort must be applied in an effort to win the case at trial or resolve it in the most favorable way possible.

 When I formed the Todd Foster Law Group, my goal was to assemble a skilled and experienced team to assist our clients in these scenarios.
 We work with, in my view, the finest investigators who possess decades of FBI, U.S. Treasury and other fraud and financial investigative experience.
 I know of no lawyers more committed to clients than those on our staff.
 The combination of these two forces is a powerful tool brought to bear on behalf of our clients.

-I began working as a private attorney 20 years ago after more than 12 years with the U.S. Department of Justice, first as an FBI Special Agent and then later as an Assistant United States Attorney and Supervisory Assistant United States Attorney.
+I began working as a private attorney 25 years ago after more than 12 years with the U.S. Department of Justice, first as an FBI Special Agent and then as an Assistant United States Attorney and Supervisory Assistant United States Attorney.
 My government experience provides me with invaluable insight into government investigations and prosecutions.
 Few attorneys bring the background and experience I do to the representation of clients.

 My vow is that we will treat your case the same way we would want our case or the case of one of our loved one’s handled-with commitment, competence and an untiring work ethic.

-Call us if we may be of assistance.
+We hope you will call us if we may be of assistance.